 Note 1 - Significant Progress Determination. http://itips.Micros.ires.123 CFR 109): Significant progress is achieved when (1) actual performance is better than baseline or (2) actual performance is better than the larget.
 FHWA definition of "better than" for NHPP is an improvement of at least 0.1 percent and 0.01 for NHPP.
 (MAQ Measures) FHWA does not assess significant progress for CMAQ, measures, the following is for internal purposes.
 Traffic Congestion measures - significant progress for 2 and 4-year targets is when (1) actual performance is better than the target by 0.1 points.
-Emissions Reduction measures - significant progress for 2 year targets is cumulative 2-year actual performance is better than the 2-year target, and significant progress for 4-year targets is cumulative 4-year actual performance is better than the 2-year target and significant progress for 4-year targets is cumulative 4-year actual performance is better than the 2-year target is actual performance is better than the 2-year target and significant progress for 4-year targets is cumulative 2-year actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actually performance is better than the 2-year target is actually performance is better than the 2-year target is actually performance is better than the 2-year target is actually performance is better than the 2-year target is actually performance is better than the 2-year target is actually performance is actually performance is actually performanc
+Emissions Reduction measures - significant progress for 2 year targets is cumulative 2-year actual performance is better than the 2-year target, and significant progress for 4-year targets is cumulative 4-year actual performance is better than the 2-year target and significant progress for 4-year targets is cumulative 4-year actual performance is better than the 2-year target is actual performance is better than the 2-year target and significant progress for 4-year targets is cumulative 2-year actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actual performance is better than the 2-year target is actually actual